 A musician who feels equally at home in many styles of music, double bassist David Connor is pursuing his passion for performance and education as one of the first ever Community Embedded Musicians with the Houston Symphony.
 As a performer David has recently appeared with the Pittsburgh Symphony and the Britt Festival Orchestra and as an educator he is on faculty at Texas Southern University and the National Take a Stand Festival at the LA Phil.
 As a fellow with the New World Symphony, David was a guest instructor for youth orchestras in Medellin, Colombia and Geneva, Switzerland.
 His Miami-based trio, “The alt Default,” won the Knight Foundation Arts Challenge for designing a collaborative songwriting residency that they taught at a Miami middle school in 2016.
 He was a Young Artist Fellow with Da Camera of Houston while a graduate student at Rice University from 2011 to 2013 and has been a fellow at Music Academy of the West, Aspen Music Festival, and Sarasota.

-Originally from Sacramento, California, Elise Elliott retired from the Houston Ballet as a Soloist in 2017, after ten years with the company.
-Following four summer programs, she became a member of the Houston Ballet in 2007.
-She enjoyed being featured in works by many choreographers, including Stanton Welch, Antony Tudor, Ben Stevenson, Jiri Kylian, George Balanchine, William Forsythe, Christopher Bruce, Sir Kenneth Macmillan, Wayne MacGregor, Jorma Elo, and John Cranko.
-She also toured with the company to Spain, Germany, China, Canada, and Australia.
+Originally from Sacramento, California, Elise Elliott retired from the Houston Ballet as a Soloist in 2017.
+Following four summer programs, she became a member of the Houston Ballet in November 2007.
+She enjoyed being featured in works by many choreographers, including Stanton Welch, Antony Tudor, Ben Stevenson, Jiri Kylian, George Balanchine, William Forsythe, Christopher Bruce, Sir Kenneth Macmillan, Wayne MacGregor, and John Cranko.
 Elise has had the pleasure to teach with TADA since they opened their doors in 2014.
 In April of 2017, Elise became TADA's Ballet Director, as well as Artistic Director of TADA's Youth Ballet Company.
 Elise is happily married to fellow TADA teacher, Rhodes Elliott.
-They have a daughter, Annie, who was born in 2017.
+They have a daughter, Annie, and a son, Henry.

-Rhodes Elliott is originally from Florence, South Carolina.
+Rhodes Elliott comes to us from Florence, South Carolina.
 Rhodes retired in 2018 as a Demi-Soloist with the Houston Ballet, after having been with the company for 11 years.
 He received his early dance training and pre-pro experience with UNCSA, as well as The School of Dance Arts and South Carolina Dance Theater under the tutelage of the esteemed Susan Rowe.
 He attended several summer programs throughout his training, including North Carolina Dance Theater, Houston Ballet, and the University of North Carolina School of the Arts.
 While dancing with the Houston Ballet, Rhodes enjoyed performing many works, including those by Stanton Welch, Jiri Kylian, Christopher Bruce, Sir Kenneth MacMillan, Sir Frederick Ashton, Ben Stevenson, Twyla Tharp, George Balanchine, and Christopher Wheeldon.
 Rhodes has been on staff at TADA since they opened their doors in 2014.
-He is married to TADA's Ballet Director, Elise Elliott, and they have a daughter, Annie.
+He is married to TADA's Ballet Director, Elise Elliott, and they have a daughter, Annie, and a son, Henry.

 Joshua was born in Cincinnati, Ohio.
 He started dancing at the School for Creative and Performing Arts.
 After continuing his training with the Orlando Ballet School, under Peter Stark, Joshua joined Houston Ballet II to work with Claudio Muñoz.
 In 2009, he joined Tulsa Ballet and was promoted to Demi Soloist in 2014.
 Joshua also spent a year with Sarasota Ballet as a Demi-Soloist.
 After returning to Tulsa, Joshua was promoted to Soloist in 2018.
 Some of his repertoire includes leading roles in The Green Table (Jooss), Strictly Gershwin (Deane), Onegin (Cranko), A Million Kisses to My Skin(Dawson), Concerto (MacMillian), The Mirror Walkers (Wright), Age of Innocence (Liang), A Midsummer Night’s Dream (Wheeldon), ONE/end/ONE (Elo), The Nutcracker (Angelini), Extremely Close (Cerrudo), among others.
 As a choreographer, Joshua has created works for Tulsa Ballet II, Dela Dance Company (Cincinnati) and the Helsinki International Ballet Competition.
 Joshua will be joining Cincinnati Ballet for the 2019-20 Season.